‘Grey’s Anatomy’ Spoilers: Will Meredith & Alex Finally Hook Up In Season 13?

 But while the actors seem unsure about a romance for Meredith and Alex, Us Weekly sent Grey’s fans into meltdown last month after suggesting that the friends may already have hooked up in Season 13.

-The site speculated that the February 2 episode of Grey’s Anatomy titled “Jukebox Hero” may already have hinted at a hook up for Ellen and Justin’s characters, hinting that Meredith and Alex may have hooked up following a scene that showed them in bed together before fading to black.
+The site speculated that the February 2 episode of Grey’s Anatomy, titled “Jukebox Hero,” might already have hinted at a hook-up for Ellen and Justin’s characters, hinting that Meredith and Alex may have hooked up following a scene that showed them in bed together before fading to black.

 However, the possible hook up hasn’t been alluded to in the following episodes of Grey’s Anatomy, which suggests any romance for the two is still to come.

-But while the possibility of a Grey’s romance for Meredith and Alex still appears to be up in the air, that certainly hasn’t stopped fans of the ABC medical drama from throwing in their two cents on social media as the spoilers swirl, and it turns out the dating teases have forged some pretty polarizing opinions.
+But while the possibility of a Grey’s romance for Meredith and Alex still appears to be up in the air, that certainly hasn’t stopped fans of the ABC medical drama from throwing in their two cents on social media as the spoilers swirl.
+It turns out the dating teases have forged some pretty polarizing opinions.

-Some Grey’s Anatomy viewers have been pretty vocal in their support of an Alex and Meredith hook up leading to a full blown romance for the friends, tweeting out their support for the friends dating on social media.
+Some Grey’s Anatomy viewers have been pretty vocal in their support of an Alex and Meredith hook-up leading to a full-blown romance for the friends, tweeting out their support for the friends dating on social media.

-“Will Meredith and Alex just hook up already? #GreysAnatomy” @Oh_heyitsher tweeted of a new Grey’s Anatomy romance, while @SawDawg15 wrote of the two potentially dating, “So here’s the thing, I’d kill to see Meredith and Alex date on Grey’s Anatomy!!”
+“Will Meredith and Alex just hook up already? #GreysAnatomy,” @Oh_heyitsher tweeted of a new Grey’s Anatomy romance, while @SawDawg15 wrote of the two potentially dating, “So here’s the thing, I’d kill to see Meredith and Alex date on Grey’s Anatomy!!”

 But while some Grey’s viewers are championing Alex and Meredith finally dating on Grey’s Anatomy, others made it known that they’re most definitely against the idea.